lehbib2013/Full-Stack-Web-Developer-Nanodegree-Project-2-API-Development-and-documentation-/backend/README.md

 with postgres running lunch:
 psql trivia < trivia.psql
-after moving to backend directory , run the backend :
+after moving to [starter] directory , run the backend as following:
 # For Mac/Linux
-export FLASK_APP=flaskr
+export FLASK_APP=backend/flaskr
 export FLASK_ENV=development
 # Make sure to run this command from the project directory (not from the flaskr)
 flask run